vishaldwivedi/RxSwift_Connect/README.md

 # Traits Reactive Extensions

+Traits are simply a wrapper struct with a single read-only Observable sequence property.

+You can think of them as a kind of builder pattern implementation for Observable sequences.
+When a Trait is built, calling .asObservable() will transform it back into a vanilla observable sequence.

 1)Single: A Single is a variation of Observable that, instead of emitting a series of elements, is always guaranteed to emit either a single element or an error.

 Emits exactly one element, or an error.